Would a UK think tank “success” work in South Africa?

 A more tailored approach addressing local challenges and strengthening the broader fiscal policy debate may offer a more feasible and effective path for establishing robust, effective, and fair fiscal policy outcomes in South Africa, Africa and across the Global South.

-First, strong think tanks and research centres at universities could be strengthened to deliver some, if not all, of the services delivered by the IFS in the UK.
+First, already strong think tanks and research centres at universities could be strengthened to deliver some, if not all, of the services delivered by the IFS in the UK.

 Then, there will still be a need to invest in the broader policy research ecosystem: building future economic policy research capacity, strengthening the media’s capacity to promote more nuanced policy discussions, investing in policymakers’ capacity to use evidence, etc.